docarray/docarray/docs/user_guide/representing/first_step.md

 ## `BaseDoc` allows to represent MultiModal and nested Data.

 Let's say you want to represent a Youtube video in your application.
-Maybe to build a search system of Youtube video.
+Maybe to build a search system for Youtube video.
 A Youtube video is not only composed of a video, but it also has a title, a description, a thumbnail (and more but let's keep it simple).

 All of these elements are from different `modalities` LINK TO MODALITIES SECTION (not ready), title and description are text, the thumbnail is an image, and the video in itself is, well, a video.

 DocArray allows to represent all of this Multi Modal data in a single object.

-Let's first create an `BaseDoc` for each of elements of that compose the Youtube video.
+Let's first create an `BaseDoc` for each of the elements that compose the Youtube video.

 First for the thumbnail which is an image
 ```python